United States of America country brief

 Visits to the United States

-The then-Prime Minister Julia Gillard visited Washington DC and New York from 5 to 11 March 2011.
+The then-Prime Minister Julia Gillard visited Washington and New York from 5 to 11 March 2011.
 Ms Gillard was afforded the rare honour of addressing a Joint Session of Congress in honour of the 60th Anniversary of the signing of the ANZUS Treaty.
-During her visit, Ms Gillard met President Barack Obama, as well as House Speaker John Boehner, then-Secretary of State Hillary Clinton, then-Treasury Secretary Timothy Geithner, and Federal Reserve Chairman Dr Ben Bernanke.
+During her visit, Ms Gillard met President Barack Obama, as well as House Speaker John Boehner, then-Secretary of State Hillary Clinton, then-Treasury Secretary Timothy Geithner, and then-Federal Reserve Chairman Dr Ben Bernanke.
 Ms Gillard also held meetings with a range of leading figures in industry, finance and media sectors.
 Ms Gillard also met United Nations Secretary General Ban Ki-moon at the UN headquarters in New York.

 Visits to Australia

 President Barack Obama made his first official visit to Australia from 16 to 17 November 2011 to celebrate the 60th anniversary of the ANZUS alliance.
 The visit resulted in a number of significant outcomes, including on defence cooperation and cooperation to increase global growth, trade and employment.